Who can create Composite Surveys?

 Can I create a Composite Survey on top of another survey?

 Yes.
 Some sites are too large to fly frequently, and you might only be interested in one area of the site.
-In that case, you can fly a smaller area and merge it on top of your entire site survey.
+In that case, you can fly a smaller area and merge it with your entire site survey.
 The newest survey would take priority over the old (it would be the topmost layer).

 Can I download my whole composite?

 Not yet.
 We're working on a feature that allows you to download the GeoTIFF from Files in the OUTPUTS tab.
-This will be helpful for uploading files into dedicated Geographic Information Software (GIS) like QGIS, ArcGIS, or Global Mapper.
+This will help upload files into dedicated Geographic Information Software (GIS) like QGIS, ArcGIS, or Global Mapper.

 Exporting any size measurement (such as one covering the whole composite) in some formats that suit your needs is possible.